abhitrueprogrammer/dotfiles-ubuntu/README.md

 -[ x ] Update vscode extensions

--[  ] Put a --default option to have a hands free experience
+-[ x ] (kinda did this with nextJS like install) Put a --default option to have a hands free experience

 -[ x ] Install docker